 The precondition requires that minRest is only applied to non-empty lists.
 Since there might be different methods to select a minimal element and return the remaining ones, we do not put any requirements on the order of the remaining elements in the postcondition, hence (min:rest) is some permutation of the input list.
 This is also the reason why it would be too restrictive to provide a specification of minRest.
 However, we can use the postcondition as an initial implementation.
-This implementation of minRest has the undesirable consequence of producing many values, i.e., the minimal element together with all permutations of the remaining elements.
+This has the undesirable effect that such an implementation of minRest produces many values, i.e., the minimal element together with all permutations of the remaining elements.
 We can either restrict this implementation to return only one value and ignore the others (for this reason, DSDCurry has an option to enforce this behavior), or provide a more informed implementation of the operation minRest as follows.